nash5202/FIN_meta_analysis/README.md

 This repository contains an implementation of fused inverse-normal (FIN) method for meta-analysis of multiple but related RNA sequencing (RNA-seq) studies.
 The current code demonstrates the method for combination of p-values from three different real glioblastoma RNA-seq studies and can be adapted to any number of RNA-seq gene expression studies.

-## Published article
+## Published article and citation
-Prasad B, Li X. Fused inverse-normal method for integrated differential expression analysis of RNA-seq data.
-2021 (submitted), preprint: https://arxiv.org/abs/2106.06865
+Prasad, B., Li, X. Fused inverse-normal method for integrated differential expression analysis of RNA-seq data.
+BMC Bioinformatics 23, 320 (2022). https://doi.org/10.1186/s12859-022-04859-9

-## Citation
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Prerequisites:
 * Results from per-study differential analysis for RNA-seq studies.
 Popular methods such as DESeq and edgeR can be used for this step.
 These results should at least contain the raw p-values and log_2(FC) (logFC) from the individual differential analaysis.